 Bike Trip to Bagno Vignoni

-We made a loop trip to the ancient spa town of Bagno Vignoni.
-That was about 15 km one way from where we stayed.
-It was partly small gravel roads and partly main roads like the road Siena to Rome.
-Biking is a great way to see Tuscany but try to avoid big main roads if you can, biking between trucks and buses was not fun.
+Bagno Vignoni was about 15 km one way from where we stayed.
+It was partly small gravel roads and partly busy main roads like the Siena to Rome road.
+Biking is a great way to see Tuscany, but try to avoid main roads if you can, biking between trucks and buses was not fun.
 But Bagno Vignoni was a nice experience.

-Bagno Vignoni is a small medieval spa village with a big stone pool in the middle of the piazza.
+Bagno Vignoni is a small medieval spa village with a big stone pool on the piazza.

-The hot stone pool has been used for healing treatmens for centuries.
-Its sulphurous water comes from an underfround volcano.
+It’s a hot stone pool and has been used for healing treatmens for centuries.
+The water is sulphurous and comes from an underground volcano.

-It was first used by the Romans and it’s been used as a public pool after that.
-Today it’s no more possible to swim here but the Bagno is nice to look at.
+It was first used by the Romans and then became a public pool.
+Today swimming is no more possible but the Bagno pool is nice to look at.

-Bagno Vignoni is an exceptional place to be found in Tuscany, it’s in a forest, not in the middle of open fields.
-There are still some of the old aqueducts from the Roman time.
+Bagno Vignoni is an exceptional place to be found in Tuscany, it’s in a forest, not in an open landscape.
+The Romans left the place, but there are still some of the old aqueducts left from their time.

-Since this small village is a popular destination for tourists there are a few restaurants where you can get a meal.
+As this small remote village is a popular destination for tourists, there exist a few restaurants where you can get a meal.

 We sat here for a while.
 Antipasti and a glass of vino rosso helped us make our way back to the agriturismo.

-After the thick forest of the Bagno Vignoni area we enjoyed this kind of green landscape.
+After the thick forest of Bagno Vignoni we were back in the open, green landscape:

 More about Tuscany

-- My post Italy by Train and Car: Rome, Florence and Tuscany will show you the famous cities and more about the region the present post is about.
-We returned in September and stayed in another agriturismo.
+- Italy by Train and Car: Rome, Florence and Tuscany will show you the two cities and Val d’Orcia

 What to see in North Italy: